 Before Breaking Dawn Part II was released, the promotional materials and marketing hyped up an epic final battle that was shown in nearly every trailer and TV spot.
 When the film was released, the final battle turned out to be one of Alice's visions.

 Also from Breaking Dawn, just when it seems the Cullens will have to face the consequences of allying with werewolves, mortal enemies of vampires, Jake and his tribe are suddenly revealed to be a group of shapeshifters whose powers are completely unrelated to those of real werewolves (or "Children of the Moon" as the book calls them).
 This comes despite them being regarded as werewolves by the narrative for the whole of the series.
 And the Cullens knowing they weren't real werewolves all that time.
+They didn't say anything about it because You Didn't Ask.

 Author's Saving Throw: Fans were happy to hear that the film would not end with the massive Anti-Climax that the book had and that there would actually be a final battle.
 Even though it turns out that the film has it both ways, and the battle was All Just A Vision.